 I know you’re probably getting antsy.
 You want to get your domain set up, get a design on there and start making billions.
-However I’m going to stop you right there; the next few steps are the most important in affiliate marketing.
+However, I’m going to stop you right there; the next few steps are the most important in affiliate marketing.

 I’m not going to sugarcoat anything in this guide – I’m going to lay it out for you straight.
-The next series of articles are all about planning out your first affiliate marketing website, and if you decide to skip over this stage then you hate money.
+The next series of articles is all about planning out your first affiliate marketing website, and if you decide to skip over this stage then you hate money.
 That’s the only explanation I can come up with.